-Burntisland's very own version of a diamond, these rare rock crystal pendants are a rare and beautiful piece of Scottish history!
+Burntisland's very own version of a diamond, these rare rock crystal rings are a rare and beautiful piece of Scottish history!

 Beautifully designed ring, which will fit ring size P (UK) or 8 (US), but due to the open design of the band, this has room to expand a little.